mashruk/gsap-subscribe-form/README.md

 ## Summary

-- `event.stopPropagation()` cancels the event from bubbling up, although it did not work for the form element.
+- In the early iteration, it was planned that the data would not show up on animation.
+I got a reference on the button dom element and added `event.stopPropagation()` that cancels the event from bubbling up, but it did not work for the form element.
 I thought I would get away without having to add `event.preventDefault()` on the form itself.
 - Had to add `onsubmit` handler to trigger `event.preventDefault()` just to stop the default behavior of the form element on successful completion of form submit.

+- But then, I thought it would be great to add something say, on submitting the form, data would pop up on the UI to show the result of the input in JSON.
+So that is what I did.